neilbenson/foundryvtt-whitehack-3e/README.md

 # Whitehack 3e system (unofficial) for FoundryVTT

+**This repo is no longer maintained.
+If you would like to make a fork please do so and release to Foundry and I'll take this version down**

 This system provides support for the [Whitehack RPG 3rd edition](https://whitehackrpg.wordpress.com/) in [FoundryVTT](https://foundryvtt.com).
 It is published with the approval of Christian Mehrstam, the creator of the Whitehack RPG.

 ## Installation